A New Birth

 The Hawaiian spiritual system of ho‘oponopono, as popularized by Ihaleakala Hew Len, says yes.
 Ho’oponopono says that each of us is 100% responsible for what happens in the world.
 How can that be possible?
 Here is how I understand it: this world is a dream with one dreamer.

 The dreamer is not the person.
 The person is part of the dream… The dreamer is consciousness itself — who you are.
 To awaken within the dream is our purpose now.
 When we are awake within the dream, the ego-created earth drama comes to an end and a more benign and wondrous dream arises.
 This is the new earth.

 Eckhart Tolle, A New Earth

-It can be confusing, but the dreamer is who all we really are.
+It can be confusing, but the dreamer is who all of us really are.
 Let’s call that dreamer “God.”
-It’s as if God has a split personality, one that includes not just humans.
+It’s as if God has a split personality.
+And humans are just a tiny part of it.

 It is as if God creates the universe and then experiences through every single part of it.
 God experiences being a blade of grass and a tree, being an eagle and a dolphin, being you and being me… But we are all one in our essential being.
 We are all the same consciousness aware of the world through different bodies, looking out of many different eyes, cut off from one another only by an illusion of separation.

 Ash and Hewitt, Science of the Gods

 What, then, does “living awake” look like?
 It looks like caring about everyone and everything equally.
 It looks like prayer, like meditation, like “Thy will be done.”
 It means not having to control or understand.
 It means meeting fear with love.